-- Financial uncertainty, especially around the grants for teachers' pay and pensions which are only guaranteed until March 2021.
-Whilst recent announcements around improved future schools funding are welcome the current political uncertainty means that schools are still unsure whether what has been promised will be delivered. - Pupil numbers.
-There is now overprovision of places in the north of Croydon and this means that a number of schools, including schools in the Trust, are no longer full.
-Given that the funding allocated to each pupil is needed to maintain current staffing this is a risk for the Trust going forward and without an improvement in the funding available to schools, further cost saving measures at some schools may be necessary in the future.
+- Pupil numbers There is now overprovision of places in the Croydon and this means that a number of schools, including schools in the Trust, are no longer full.
+Given that the funding allocated to each pupil is needed to maintain current staffing this is a risk for the Trust going forward and without an improvement in the funding available to schools, further cost saving measures at some schools may be necessary in the future. - Financial resources being stretched, particularly by the real terms decline in funding levels over a period of the last nine years - Mitigating actions include a cautious reserves policy, and tight budgetary controls, especially on staffing levels where a careful consideration of the need for staff at each site is regularly undertaken by the Executive Principals.